-Now, I realise that many of the lovely people who visit my blog and website and facebook page (thank you) will already know that fundal pressure isn’t a positive addition to a woman’s journey of birth.
-In fact, some might shudder at the very idea of using fundal pressure – that is, pressing on the top of a woman’s womb during her labour or birth, a practice also known as the Kristeller manoeuvre – but I feel compelled to write about it for a couple of reasons.
+Now, I realise that many of the lovely people who visit this site already know that fundal pressure isn’t a positive addition at birth.
+Some might shudder at the very idea of using fundal pressure.
+Which, if you don’t know, is the act pressing on the top of a woman’s womb during her labour or birth.
+It’s also known as the Kristeller manoeuvre.
+And it’s horrible.
+But, even though you might know about and abhor it, I feel compelled to write about it for a couple of reasons.

-The most recent paper that I have seen on this topic described a retrospective cohort study which included data on 9743 women’s births (Furrer et al 2015).
+Furrer et al (2015) carried out a retrospective cohort study which included data on 9743 women’s birth.
 These women all had single, cephalic (head down) babies and had given birth between 2004 and 2013.
 The Swiss authors found that fundal pressure was used with 8.9% of women in spontaneous labour and 12.1% of women who had assisted vaginal deliveries.
 The use of fundal pressure was associated with a higher incidence of shoulder dystocia and fetal acidosis in both groups.
-In women who had spontaneous births, it was also associated with a higher incidence of lower APGAR scores and more anal sphincter tears.
+In women who had spontaneous births, it was also associated with a higher incidence of lower Apgar scores and more anal sphincter tears.

 Not helpful, then.
 And potentially harmful.
-So please don’t do it, and please share this information so that we can protect women and babies from potentially dangerous practices such as fundal pressure.
+So please don’t do it, if it’s your current practice.
+And if it isn’t, please share this information anyway.
+So that we can protect women and babies from potentially dangerous practices such as fundal pressure.
 Thank you very much 😀

 Aim: This study aimed to evaluate maternal and fetal outcomes after uterine fundal pressure (UFP) in spontaneous and assisted vaginal deliveries.